datadrivers/opentelemetry-hand-on/README.md

 - Node.js - To send traces, metrics and logs
 - OpenTelemetry Collector
-  - To receive traces, metrics and logs
+  - To receive metrics and logs
-  - To export traces to Jaeger, export metrics to Prometheus and export logs to Loki
+  - To export metrics to Prometheus and export logs to Loki
+- Jaeger
-- Jaeger - To visualize traces
+  - To receive and visualize traces
 - Prometheus - To gather metrics
 - Grafana - To visualize metrics from Prometheus
 - Loki - To visualize logs